MehulSangham/framenet_model/README.md

-# FrameNet Fine-Tuning for GPT-2
+# FrameNet Model

+This repository contains scripts and files for a project aimed to fine-tune a GPT-2 model for the specific task of identifying semantic frames in text data.
+The input to this process can be any amount of text data in multiple formats, and the output will be the identified semantic frames in the corpus.

+## Contents

-This repository contains scripts for fine-tuning the GPT-2 model on FrameNet data.
+The repository contains the following key files:

-## Description

-The scripts provided in this project are designed to preprocess FrameNet data and fine-tune a GPT-2 model using this data.
-The main goal is to provide a starting point for training a GPT-2 model to generate text based on FrameNet linguistic frames.

-## Repository Structure

-- `processed_framenet_data.pkl`: This file contains the preprocessed FrameNet data.
+- `data_prep.py`: This Python script is responsible for preparing the text data to be fed into the GPT-2 model.
 - `train_gpt2.py`: This Python script handles loading the processed data, preparing it for the GPT-2 model, and fine-tuning the GPT-2 model on the data.
+- `Jupyter Notebook`: TBD

+## Jupyter Notebook

+TBD

+## Logging

+TBD

+## Training Process

+TBD

 ## Requirements